 #6: Employee Assisted Return Fraud

-When taking a few things into consideration about these employees, including the potential lack of background checks, and little to no loyalty, it’s not hard to assume that a percentage of these seasonal workers may be there for the wrong reasons.
-They may use periods of high traffic as an opportunity to get away with processing fraudulent refunds for themselves, or family and friends, or making fraudulent returns using discarded receipts as happened at this major department store.
+When taking a few things into consideration about these employees, including the potential lack of background checks, and little to no employee loyalty, it’s not hard to assume that a percentage of these seasonal workers may be there for the wrong reasons.
+They may use periods of high traffic as an opportunity to get away with processing fraudulent refunds for themselves, or family and friends, or making returns using discarded receipts as happened at this major department store.